 weekend in July is the traditional date for the Lowell Folk Festival,

-which has run every year since it first began in 1990.
+which has run almost every year since it first began in 1990.

-This year, watch for the 33nd annual Lowell Folk Festival to kick off on Friday evening at the traditional dance parade on July 26 followed by two full days of folk music concerts (and food!) until Sunday, July 28, 2019.
+Watch for the Lowell Folk Festival to kick off on Friday evening at the traditional dance parade followed by two full days of folk performances (and food!) until Sunday, July 28, 2024.

 Admission?
 It's all free!